EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe-archive.md

 metadata for each folio.
 For each folio, a comprehensive set of high-resolution TIFF images is provided:

-1. Captured Images: Individual monochrome images from each of multiple spectral bands taken with different wavelengths of light by a spectral imaging system described in the metadata.
+1. Captured images: Individual monochrome images from each of multiple spectral bands taken with different wavelengths of light by a spectral imaging system described in the metadata.